moveit/moveit2_tutorials/doc/examples/parallel_planning/parallel_planning_tutorial.rst

       StoppingCriterionFunction stopping_criterion_callback)

 This function tries to plan a trajectory from the a start state, to a goal state that satisfy a set of constraints.
-Based on the configuration provided by the :code:`parameters` multiple threads are launched and each tries to solve the planning problem with a different planning pipeline.
+Based on the configuration provided by the :code:`parameters`, multiple threads are launched and each tries to solve the planning problem with a different planning pipeline.
 Once all pipelines found a solution (Reminder: No solution is also a possible result), the :code:`solution_selection_callback` is called to determine which solution is returned as :code:`MotionPlanResponse`.
-By default all pipelines use their time budget defined by the :code:`planning_time` field of the :code:`PlanRequestParameters` but it is possible to terminate the parallel planning earlier by using the :code:`stopping_criterion_callback`.
-This function is iteratively called during the parallel planning process and terminates pipelines that have not found a solution yet, if the stopping criterion is met.
+By default, all pipelines use their time budget defined by the :code:`planning_time` field of the :code:`PlanRequestParameters`, but it is possible to terminate the parallel planning earlier by using the :code:`stopping_criterion_callback`.
+This function is iteratively called during the parallel planning process and, if the stopping criterion is met, terminates pipelines that have not found a solution yet.

 Demo
 ----

-The following demo serves as an example how you can configure and use MoveItCpp's parallel planning interface.
+The following demo serves as an example of how you can configure and use MoveItCpp's parallel planning interface.
 First of all, let's run the demo: ::

   ros2 launch moveit2_tutorials parallel_planning_example.launch.py

 A complex kitchen scene is loaded and two planning problems solved.
 The first one is a small motion of the EE towards the ground.
-This problem is likely to be solved by all three planners but with significant differences in the planning time.
+This problem is likely to be solved by all three planners, but with significant differences in the planning time.
 The second problem is a much harder and most likely only the :code:`RRTConnect` planner will succeed.
-This demo suggests that a well configured parallel planning setup is versatile to be used in a broad variety of motion planning problems.
+This demo suggests that a well-configured parallel planning setup is versatile, and can be used in a broad variety of motion planning problems.

 What code is necessary to use parallel planning?
 First, you need to initialize :code:`moveit_cpp` and a planning component that will solve your planning problems.
-Next you need to set start state and goal constraints:
+Next, you need to set start state and goal constraints:

 .. code-block:: c++

     planning_component_->setGoal(*goal_state);
     planning_component_->setStartStateToCurrentState();

-Additionally, it is necessary to setup the :code:`MultiPipelinePlanRequestParameters`.
+Additionally, it is necessary to set up the :code:`MultiPipelinePlanRequestParameters`.

 .. code-block:: c++